 Fleetmatics' truck tracking devices are installed by a team of professional technicians in each client vehicle.
 The tracking devices work without any exposed wires and antennas.
 This allows for the equipment to be virtually tamper-proof, reduces the opportunity for theft and allows for covert installation if needed.

-Once installed, our tracking device technology will begin recording vehicle data.
-You can immediately implement cost-saving efficiencies based on improved driving habits, direct routing and increase employee productivity.
+Once installed, the tracking device technology begins recording vehicle data.
+That data can help fleet owners to implement cost-saving efficiencies based on improved driving habits, and increase revenue by improving routing and increasing employee productivity.